SRombauts/UEPlasticPlugin/README.md

 #### Unreal default version of the plugin

-A version of this PlasticSCM plugin has now been integrated in Unreal Engine and is shipping with it since UE4.24.
+An old version of this PlasticSCM plugin has now been integrated in Unreal Engine and is shipping with it since UE4.24.

 Why: This is the easiest way to get started with Plastic SCM in Unreal Engine, but it will always be lagging behind the latest release here.